mtschirs/quizduellapi/README.md

 state = tv_api.get_state()
 print 'Next show:', datetime.datetime.fromtimestamp(state['Meta']['NextShowDate'])
 ```

-####Demo
-[This bot for Quizduell](http://quizgamebot.appspot.com) is based on this project.
-It automatically sends and answers game requests, writes messages and plays on beginner, advanced and expert level.

 ####Credits
 Thanks to the blogger and commenters on [easysurfer.me](http://easysurfer.me/wordpress/?p=761) for their insights!
 ####Disclaimer
 This python module was build relying exclusively on publicly available information of the Quizduell application and without making use of any systematic or automatic data collection, including data scraping, data mining, data extraction, data harvesting or data traffic sniffing.